cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 1. The bosh-bootstrap gem on "My Computer" creates an Inception virtual machine from an Ubuntu image.
 2. The Inception VM creates the BOSH controller
-3. The BOSH controller creates virtual machines for CloudFoundry
+3. The BOSH controller creates virtual machines for Cloud Foundry
 4. The BOSH controller deploys Jobs to the separate instances

 In the initial configuration the Cloud Controller acts as both a controller and a compute instance where your applications run.